SourabhGPatil/Jal-in-One-App/Jal in One Project Code/README.md

-# app
+# Jal in One

-A new Flutter project which acts as a water supply management system for the households of Belagavi smart city.
+A new Flutter project for the water supply management system for the households of Belagavi smart city.

 ## Getting Started